dougeby/IntuneDocs/InTuneDocs/DeployUse/decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md

 You should use the App Wrapping Tool, rather than the SDK, if the  app has already been written or if the source code isn't available.

+**For more information on the App Wrapping Tool for MAM on devices that are not enrolled in Intune, see [Protect line of business apps and data on devices not enrolled in Microsoft Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md)**.

 ### Supported app development platforms